ing-bank/probatus/VISION.md

 `probatus` has started as a side project of Data Scientists at ING Bank.
 It consists of tools that help in analysing binary classification models and the data used to develop them.
+This includes the analysis steps that one may perform at any step of building the model, from data exploration, through interpreting the model, to indicating the stability of the results.
 We have decided to open-source it, in order to share the tools and enable collaboration with the Data Science community.

 Our main goals are: